Why are childhood immunisations so important?

 How does it help the rest of the community?

-If a child’s immunised, there’s less of a chance of them getting very sick and spreading the diseases to others.
+If a child is immunised there’s less of a chance of them getting very sick.
+And spreading the diseases to others.

 I’m worried about what I’m giving to my kids.

-It’s completely natural to be worried about anything you’re giving your kids.
+It’s completely natural to be worried about anything you’re giving to your kids.

-But vaccines in Australia have been safely tested, and over generations, serious diseases like polio and diphtheria have almost completely disappeared here, thanks to lots of us getting vaccinated.
+But vaccines in Australia have been carefully tested, and over generations serious diseases like polio and diphtheria have almost completely disappeared here, thanks to lots of us getting vaccinated.